tuanhvu7/platformer-web-deploy/README.md

 <br>
 a - left
 <br>
-s - go down event blocks
+s - go down event blocks (some green rectangular blocks in the level)
 <br>
 d - right

 ## Mechanics + Notes
+* Player controls will register once the level starts (ie. the controls will not register if you press/hold the keys before the level starts)
 * Player can jump indefinently off of vertical surfaces
 * Yellow block is checkpoint
-* Gray block is goal
+* Tall gray block is goal
+* Small gray block with number on it is a health item
 * Press **p** mid-level to pause

 ## Menu